Dublin Arts Council Mission Statement

 - Dublin Arts Council has received a PNC Arts Alive Year Five Grant Award to curate and present the socially-focused exhibition Alfred Tibor: Hatred Doesn’t Work in 2015.

 - Dublin Arts Council was nominated for a 2015 Ohio Arts Council Governor’s Award for the Arts in Ohio for Community Development and Participation.

-- The Dublin Arts Council gallery received the 2017 “Best of the “Bus” award for Best Suburban Art Gallery from the readers of CityScene magazine.
+- The Dublin Arts Council gallery received back-to-back “Best of the “Bus” awards for Best Suburban Art Gallery from the readers of CityScene magazine in 2017 and 2018.

 Dublin Arts Council is committed to equal opportunity and nondiscrimination in all programs and services, and does not discriminate on the basis of race/ethnicity, color, religion, gender, marital status, national origin, ancestry, age, sexual orientation, disability or veteran status.
 Dublin Arts Council’s established policy is to provide equal employment, advancement and other opportunities to all individuals based on merit, qualifications and abilities.